KayserSoze42/Tripy/flight_of_the_ufo/README.md

 But the fact stands.

-Once you ignore enough dirty plates and empty bottles, innanimate turns to Adove Creative Avalanche.
+Once you ignore enough dirty plates and empty bottles, innanimate turns into Adove Creative Avalanche.

 I'm merely speaking from experience.